raspberrypilearning/the-all-seeing-pi/worksheet2.md

     ![Tweet picture button](images/tweet-picture.png)

 1. Save and run your program.
-Test that when you take a picture and press the **Tweet picture** button on the GUI, the picture is tweeted from your twitter account.
+Test that, when you take a picture and press the **Tweet picture** button on the GUI, the picture is tweeted from your Twitter account.

     ![Tweeted picture](images/tweet-result.png)

-The finished code is [here](code/finished_allseeingpi.py) for you to check against yours.
+The finished code is [here](code/finished_allseeingpi.py): you can check it against your code if you need to.

 Once you are happy that your All-Seeing Pi works, you may wish to remove the `alpha=128` command from the camera preview to make it fully opaque.
-You can also make the GUI full screen: locate the line `app = App("The All Seeing Pi", 800, 480)` and, immediately after it, add the line `app.attributes("-fullscreen", True)`.
+You can also make the GUI full-screen: locate the line `app = App("The All-Seeing Pi", 800, 480)` and, immediately after it, add the line `app.attributes("-fullscreen", True)`.

 ## What next?
 - Can you add a text box or perhaps a touchscreen keyboard to your GUI to allow someone to enter their Twitter handle?